Martin-Reparaz/video_to_image/README.md

 # video_to_image
-ROS Package that takes a video and converts it to image-ros-msg
+ROS Package that takes a video and converts it to image-ros-msg.
+Developed for ROS noetic.